wjakob/nanobind/docs/api_core.rst

 .. cpp:struct:: template <typename Arg> init_implicit

-   See :cpp:class:`init` for detail on binding constructorts.
+   See :cpp:class:`init` for detail on binding constructors.
 The main difference between :cpp:class:`init`  and `init_implicit` is that the latter only supports constructors taking a single argument `Arg`, and that it marks the constructor as usable for implicit conversions from `Arg`.